 He only remembered screaming.
 He had screamed until his lungs gave out and his throat was dry and cracked.

 In the light of the sunrise, Arthen awoke lying on the ground alone.
-The village of Drywood blackened, cindered, and in ruins around him.
+The village of Drywood lay blackened, cindered, and in ruins around him.

 Attack.
 Loot.
 Eat.
 Burn.

 But now was different.
-There was still the wreckage and there were still the charred remains.
+There was still the wreckage and there were still the charred remains of Drywood.
 But there was no one left to stare blankly at Arthen.
 Not a single body was left among the smolder and blackened foundations of the village in the sunlight.
 Not even any traces of being dragged through the dirt.
 In the morning sunlight, Arthen was alone in what was once the square of Drywood.

 His vision was skewed and blurred.
 His head felt like a heavy ice block and his neck a spindling tree branch.
 He tried to lift himself up with his right arm when a white hot sear of pain erupted from his palm to all around his chest just as he moved his shoulder.
 His toes shivered from the shock of pain.
 He forced his eyes to open more in the glaring sunlight to look at the ground he lay on: puddled in his own blood.
 The source he found to be his right arm, if what was attached to him was really his right arm anymore.
 He felt his breath stolen at what he saw.

 What started at his chest and shoulder were two inflamed gashes, three gashes if the stinging wet pain he felt on his back was included.
-The three cuts ran down his right arm and spiraled together all the way to his hand leaving his skin mangled and blood pouring.
+The three cuts ran down his right arm and spiraled together in like a corkscrew all the way to his hand leaving his skin mangled and blood pouring.
 On his palm the cuts met at the entry point of the entire wound and created a twinkling star shape that spread to the bases of his fingers and thumb.
 Arthen felt his nerve endings screaming as debris and particles in the breeze kissed the tattered skin and muscle that was his arm.
 He was too weak to scream.
 Instead he vomited from the mix of pain and disgust.

 He toppled onto his back, his eyes closed, trying to regain stability in his stomach.
 When he looked toward the smoke-filled sky he caught in his peripheral a stone face looking down upon him.
-The statue of the Mother with her open arms smiled at his anguish as the reflection of the pool below her shined on her face.
+The statue of the Mother with her open arms smiled at his anguish as the reflection of the pool below shined on her face.
 He rotated his body and lifted himself with his left arm.
 Then he threw his right arm onto the base of the pool, breathing and crying out whatever pain came with it.
 He made another look at the Mother, took a deep breath, and plunged his right arm into the water of the pool.

 An unexpected deep burn spread over his arm as he watched his blood dilute into the water.
 He tried to clench his fist to see what dexterity he had in it but it felt as if his muscles were all torn.
 The pain started to relieve and his arm started to go numb as the water steadily felt colder, the burning subsiding.
 After about three minutes, he pulled his right arm out with his left and examined the damage again with a clean view.
 To his amazement, the bleeding had stopped and now the three spiraling cuts and the star gash had cauterized into scars inflamed in red.
 He gently ran his finger down the spirals on his arm.
 They were tender, but the wounds were definitely closed and somewhat mended.
-He slowly clenched his fist feeling a rough soreness in his the tendons and muscles of his forearm.
+He slowly clenched his fist feeling a rough soreness in the tendons and muscles of his forearm.
 Arthen looked back down to the water to find that all he bled into it was not visible anymore.
 A slight steaming of moisture was slowly rising from the surface and floating into the sky.

 A sting of panic hit Arthen at what just happened.
 This miraculous healing of this horrifying wound felt almost as frightening as how he got it.
 It ignited the scene in his mind: The barking of wolves in the night.
 The stinging smell of fire and smoke.
 The blood dripping down his face.
 The sweat and heat from the crowd around him watching.